-A medically assisted detox is performed at a clinical inpatient programme or a residential rehab.
+A medically assisted detox is performed at a detox clinic.
 The advantage of such a programme is the chance to receive clinical support and supervision round the clock.
-We look at the programme for a heroin detox within a private rehab setting and what it can do for recovery from a dependence.
+A medically assisted detox can be done alone, or part of a wider residential heroin rehab programme.

 The Benefits of a Medically Assisted Heroin Detox

 The Rehabspot Lists the following Benefits of a Medically Assisted Heroin Detox

 - Can reduce the occurrence of relapse soon after rehab

 - Will reduce the experience of physical and psychological symptoms

 - Receive round the clock monitoring by medical staff